mamun2519/workshop/thinking a react/redme.md

 **Performance**

 - Are there specific performance constraints (e.g: frequent update, large datasets, blocking UI that required concurrency, do we need virtualization, debounce or memorization)

+**Error Handling**

+- How to handle errors?
+- what are the possible edge-case scenarios?
+- Do we need to implement a retry mechanism?
+- should we use error conditionally?

+**Testing**

+- How to design atomic parts to make it testable?

+**breakdown**

+- Finally, he will break the requirement down into smaller pieces.
+- the process remains the same for all types of developers
+- find the smaller reusable unit
+- find the composition and relations between different part